oddlama/agenix-rekey/README.md

 If this environment variable is set to `true`, agenix-rekey will only ever try to decrypt with the identity given by `AGENIX_REKEY_PRIMARY_IDENTITY`.
 This is useful in cases where at least one of the other configured master identities is always physically available or in other ways inaccessible.

+# Testing
+Testing is implemented in a separate subflake.
+See [this README](./tests/README.md).